blank9485/OrbitOS/README.md

 i found a bug or i have a suggestion, what shou ld i do?

-you can report the bug or suggestion on the git hub page or comment on this repl.
+you can report the bug or suggestion on the git hub page or comment on the repl.